 Many workers know that they are entitled to compensation for injuries sustained in the workplace or while performing work-related duties.
 But the workers’ comp system isn’t easy to navigate, and many workers with valid claims will have their claims denied.
 At Crossman Law Offices, P.C., in Phoenix, Arizona – we are committed to helping workers get the benefits they need and deserve with our skilled team of professional Phoenix workers’ compensation attorneys.

 Workers’ compensation law is complex and changes frequently.
 Working with a Phoenix workers compensation lawyer whose knowledge is thorough and current will help you achieve a positive outcome.
-At Crossman Law Offices, P.C., we only practice workers’ comp law — we do not handle other types of injury cases, because we believe that specialization is the key to success.
+At Crossman Law Offices, P.C., we only practice workers’ comp law — we do not handle other types of work injury cases in Phoenix, because we believe that specialization is the key to success.
 We have decades of experience helping injured workers and work hard to provide clients with the most up-to-date information.

 If you’re wondering whether you have a case, it’s a good idea to contact us — each case is unique, and that’s why we’re here to answer your questions and inform you about your rights.
 We have the skills and experience to handle complex cases, such as those involving independent contractors, and have successfully reopened old injury cases when the situation warrants it.

 There are two things that you must do immediately after an injury: seek medical help and notify your employer.
 If you do not see a doctor right away, it will be easier for the insurer to dismiss your claim.
 In Arizona, employees are required to notify their employer.
 You will be compensated by your employer’s insurance provider, so this is a crucial first step.